AstridKI/Astrid_AM-AE/README.md

 AstridXMLtoAE is an After Effects script that imports XML data from **Alight Motion** and maps Alight Motion effects and keyframes to equivalent After Effects effects and properties.
 The script provides partial automation for effect transfer, logs unconvertible elements, and serves as a bridge between AM XML exports and AE.

-> ⚠️ Some Alight Motion effects may not have direct equivalents in After Effects.
+> ⚠️ Some Alight Motion effects may not have equivalents in After Effects.
 Those will be logged.

 ---